horvathgergo/esp32c6-for-fornuftig/README.md

 # Hardware

 ![Image](https://github.com/user-attachments/assets/0f3e21fe-031f-41c8-8963-674925d908cf)

+Fan Controller v4.0 – Ready for Testing 😎

-New version of the fan controller is ready to test.
-A few changes have been made in the current 4.0 version 😎
+A new version of the fan controller is now ready for testing.
+Several improvements have been introduced in **version 4.0**.

-It is based on an ESP32-C6-WROOM-1N8 module that enables to leverage WIFI 6, Bluetooth 5, Zigbee 3.0 or Thread.
+The board is based on the **ESP32-C6-WROOM-1N8** module, enabling support for **Wi-Fi 6, Bluetooth 5, Zigbee 3.0, and Thread**.

-The previous voltage regulator was also replaced with a better one.
-The current AP63203WU has higher frequency (>1MHz) and requires cheaper and smaller-sized external components.
+The previous voltage regulator has been replaced with a better alternative.
+The new **AP63203WU** operates at a higher switching frequency (>1 MHz) and requires **smaller and more cost-effective external components**.

-In this version an SR1712F 4-gear 15mm D-shaft rotary switch was attached for manual operation.
+This version also adds an **SR1712F 4-position, 15 mm D-shaft rotary switch** for manual operation.

 ![Image](https://github.com/user-attachments/assets/72a3cf68-f232-4449-a807-bd6899b04a16)

-MCU programming: the board supports only UART programming via TX, RX pin headers on the righ side of the ESP module (no USB interface), thus USB to TTL converter is necessary to upload your firmware.
-It is recommended to supply the module via VIN and GND pins during initial setup.
-It is compatible with +5-24V supply (note: in serial bootloader mode you need to supply at least +5V.
-Standard +3v3 won't work as you may experience some voltage drop via the buck converter so make sure to provide enough voltage during flashing.
-Supplying +5V won't hurt the ESP as the VIN pin of the board is not directly connected to chip).
+MCU programming: The board supports UART programming only via the TX and RX pin headers on the right side of the ESP module (there is no USB interface on the board).
+Therefore, a **USB-to-TTL converter is required** to upload firmware.
+USB-TTL converters are cheap and broadly available.

+It is recommended to power the module via the VIN and GND pins during the initial setup.
+The board is compatible with a +5–24V supply.

+Note: In serial bootloader mode, you must **supply at least +5V**.
+A standard +3.3V supply will not work, as voltage drop across the buck converter may prevent proper operation.
+Make sure to provide sufficient input voltage during flashing.
+Supplying +5V is safe, as the **VIN pin is not directly connected to the ESP chip**.

-The ESP32-C6 will enter the serial bootloader when GPIO9 (BOOT) is held low on reset.
-It is recommended to use jumper caps on the BOOT and RST pin headers.
-Plug the device, add a cap on the BOOT pin, then on RST pin (so both held low), remove the cap from the RST pin, flash the firmware, if successful remove the cap from the BOOT pin.
-Restart the device.
+he ESP32-C6 enters serial bootloader mode when **GPIO9 (BOOT)** is held low during reset.
+It is recommended to use jumper caps on the **BOOT** and **RST** pin headers.

+Flashing procedure:
+1. Connect the USB-to-TTL converter to the board.
+2. Power the device.
+3. Place a jumper cap on the BOOT pin.
+4. Place a jumper cap on the RST pin (both pins are now held low).
+5. Remove the jumper cap from the RST pin.
+6. Flash the firmware.
+7. If flashing is successful, remove the jumper cap from the BOOT pin.
+8. Restart the device.

 # Components